 The Educational Program Objectives (EPO) are competencies and measurable objectives by which attainment of each can be assessed.
-The full text of The University of Arizona College of Medicine - Phoenix EPO's can be accessed in the Educational Program Objectives Policy and require dissemination as noted in the Orientation to EPOs and Curricular Unit Objectives Policy.
+The full text of COM-P EPO's can be accessed in the Educational Program Objectives Policy and requires dissemination as noted in the Orientation to EPOs and Curricular Unit Objectives Policy.

 In addition to EPOs, the clerkship objectives are closely tied to student learning outcomes.
-The University of Arizona College of Medicine - Phoenix measures these outcomes both quantitatively (via National Board of Medical Examiners [NBME] shelf exams) and qualitatively (via behavioral competency assessments).
+COM-P measures these outcomes both quantitatively (via National Board of Medical Examiners [NBME] shelf exams) and qualitatively (via behavioral competency assessments).